David Dowler: Trial and imprisonment

 In September 1987, Dowler was indicted for the death of Leza Chandler, in addition to being charged with carrying two illegal sound suppressors, with a bail bond set at $100,000.
 While they were gathering evidence to build a case against the accused poisoner, authorities also investigated the suspicious deaths of three acquaintances of Dowler's, among whom was 29-year-old Kathy Hicks, who collapsed at an arts and crafts show held in the Ector County Coliseum in 1986.
-The arrest came as a shock to both his family members and relatives, whom outwardly expressed their disagreement that David was a murderer, claiming that he was a gentle soul who wouldn't even hurt a fly and that he was likely framed.
+The arrest came as a shock to both his family members and relatives, who expressed their disbelief that David was a murderer, claiming that he was a gentle soul who wouldn't hurt a fly and that he was likely framed.
 On December 30, 1987, Dowler was officially indicted for Casillas' and Krieg's deaths by the grand jury.
 Hicks' deaths was later determined to be caused by heart problems, and thus unrelated to the other deaths.

 At the trial, detectives testified at a pretrial hearing that they had located two empty bottles of chloroform in two-pint bottles while searching through Dowler's West Louisiana Street residence.
 Dowler's defense attorney, Thomas Hirsch, queried about what exact evidence the prosecution had that their client had poisoned Chandler, to which Det.
 Mickey Brown replied that there was none aside from what was presented already.
 According to Hirsch, the chemicals found at the Dowler residence was used to make fireworks, and instead, that it was likely Chandler's ex-husband, Kyle, who had killed her.
 Pat Carter, who worked from time to time in David's shop, also testified that while he had seen friends use chloroform, he had never seen Dowler himself administer it to anyone.
 On the prosecution's side, Dr. Juan Garcia, a psychiatrist, testified that Mr. Chandler only suffered from depression and was not a violent individual, and Tim Krieg, who until then had remained silent on the matters, testified about Dowler's calls following his ex-wife's death.
 On January 28, 1988, David Dowler was found guilty in the murder of Leza Chandler, and sentenced to life imprisonment with a chance of parole.
 At the end of the trial, District Attorney Eric Augesen called him a vicious murderer and a cruel manipulator who liked control and to snuff out human life.